Open-Cascade-SAS/OCCT/README.txt

   building on all officially supported platforms.

-- Binary package (platform-specific): in addition to complete source archive, includes binaries of OCCT and third-party libraries built on one platform.
+- Binary package (platform-specific): in addition to complete source archive, it includes binaries of OCCT and third-party libraries built on one platform.
   This package allows using OCCT immediately after installation.

 Certified versions of OCCT can be downloaded from http://www.opencascade.org